Chapter 14: World War II and its aftermath

 14.2 The war of resistance, and the split of Italy along ideological lines

-On September 12, 1943, a commando of German paratroopers freed Mussolini, imprisoned in Abruzzo.
+On September 12, 1943, a German paratrooper commando freed Mussolini, imprisoned in Abruzzo.
 The Italian soldiers who had been ordered to secure the prisoner by all means did not oppose the attack but rather saluted at attention the Germans and the departure of their special guest.

 The episode shows all the contradictions of Italy at the time.
 The country was deeply divided, almost in its soul.
 Italy had joined the Germans when it thought they were winning, and as soon as it realized they were losing, it chose the winning side again.
 This flip-flop when the country was invaded and occupied by the Anglo-Americans in the south and the Germans in the north made some Italians feel this was a betrayal and showed a lack of honor, and they stuck with the Germans for this rather than other ideological reasons.